 Avoid gossip at work

-Although gossip at work does offer good entertainment fodder, or even provide an opportunity to get to know your new co-workers, it can cause conflicts and disrupt team harmony if you’re not careful.
+Although gossip at work does offer good entertainment fodder, or even provides an opportunity to get to know your new co-workers, it can cause conflicts and disrupt team harmony if you’re not careful.

 Instead, if you have any problems at work, speak directly to the person.
 This will reduce miscommunication – which often results in frustration and poorer mental health – and may lead to a quick resolution with minimal stress.
 Consider getting your supervisor or manager involved as a mediator if required.